aalberti/articles/mental models/turtles.en.md

 Like code refactoring, it's not easy.
 It supposes you incorporate the different characteristics of layers into a common vocabulary that makes sense.

-The agile manifesto, for example, separates:
-- values, that are a given
-- principles, directly derivated from values within the context the authors knew at the time.
-- practises, derivated from principles
-You could go on and on.
-The thing is, the more you derive rules within a context, the more you become context dependant.
-It appears that the practises already have a hard time standing the test of time, while agile values can still be considered valid in some organization, and even revolutionary in many others.
-You can consider agile values as an abstraction of agile principles.
-Principles are an instantiation of the values in a given context.
-You can use the values to reason about the situation in a wider range of contexts.
-And you need the principles to guide you in your concrete context.

 Let's dive into some examples.

 ##Backlog items